Intermittent fasting: the complete guide to starting and progressing

 Choose your starting protocol

-16:8 (16 hours fasting, 8 hours eating) is the most accessible: skip breakfast and eat from noon to 8 PM.
+16:8 (16 hours fasting, 8 hours for eating) is the most accessible: skip breakfast and eat from noon to 8 pm.
 14:10 is even gentler for beginners.
-5:2 (5 normal days, 2 days at 500-600 kcal) works for those who prefer occasional restriction over daily limits.
-Eat-stop-eat (24h fast 1-2 times a week) and OMAD (One Meal A Day) are for experienced practitioners only.
+5:2 (5 normal days, 2 days at 500-600 kcal) suits those who prefer occasional rather than daily restrictions.
+Eat-stop-eat (24 h fast 1-2 times a week) and OMAD (one meal a day) are reserved for experienced practitioners.

 2